 Now many of those same buildings are used by hundreds of artists, designers, digital specialists and creative thinkers to develop a powerhouse for a new kind of economy.
 Cooperative workspaces, quirky bars and cafes, public artworks and a vibrant nightlife make this one of the capital’s most existing communities.

-West of the Lea Navigation, there are many opportunities for new development and funding has been secured to upgrade Hackney Wick Station and make it more accessible.
-We will be working closely with the local community as these changes happen.
-Using our planning powers positively to help shape new development we are looking at how best to use these powers to help change happen while protecting the most important buildings and areas of historic value , including considering the potential for extending the existing conservation areas.
+West of the Lea Navigation, there are many opportunities for new development and the recent upgrade of Hackney Wick station is a key element in bringing those opportunities to life.
+LLDC will be working closely with the local community as these changes happen.
+Using our planning powers positively to help shape new development, we are looking at how best to use these powers to help change happen while protecting the most important buildings and areas of historic value.